Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 The node outputs a payload on **PIN 1** that can vary, depending on the event type sent by the connected intercom.<br/>
 Anyway, it emits always a payload = ***true** as soon as an intercom message matching filters you configured in the configuration window, arrives.
 You can use that payload to trigger events.
 The node outputs a payload on **PIN 2**, representing a connection error. ***TRUE*** if error, otherwise ***FALSE***</br>
-This below is an example of msg output (in this case, a movement detected from a radar)</br>
+This below is an example of msg output</br>

 **Output PIN 1**